Expert Guide to Remortgaging Your Home

-If you're remortaging with a new mortgage lender, it's likely you'll need a conveyancing solicitor to help with the transfer.
-This is a legal process and isn't the same as just switching to a new mortgage offer with the same lender.
+If you’re remortgaging with a new mortgage lender, it’s likely you’ll need a conveyancing solicitor to help with the transfer.
+This is a legal process and isn’t the same as simply switching to a new mortgage offer with the same lender.

 What is remortgaging?

 Remortgaging can be confusing.
-It doesn't mean that you move home or that you take out an extra mortgage on your home.
-It simply means that you transfer your mortgage to a new mortgage provider.
+It doesn’t mean that you move home or take out an extra mortgage on your property.
+It simply means transferring your mortgage to a new mortgage provider.

-Remortgaging is a legal process, because the deeds and ownership of the property will reside with a new lender.
+Remortgaging is a legal process because the deeds and ownership records for the property will sit with a new lender.
 This means you need a conveyancing solicitor.
-If you are simply renewing a fixed rate with the same lender, you will not need legal advice.
+If you are simply renewing a fixed rate with the same lender, you will not usually need legal advice.

-When you remortgage, the debt that you owe switches to a new lender.
+When you remortgage, the debt you owe switches to a new lender.
 That lender will then hold the deeds to your property.
-Your conveyancing solicitor will register your property with the land registry and update the deeds.
+Your conveyancing solicitor will register the change with the Land Registry and update the deeds.

 What are the advantages of remortgaging?

-People often end up switching mortgage providers when they come to the end of a fixed rate.
-Most mortgages come with an introductory rate that can usually last anywhere between one to five years fixed rate.
-After that, the interest switches to a variable mortgage rate, which can be more expensive.
-For a better deal, consider switching to a new lender at the end of your fixed rate.
+People often switch mortgage providers when they come to the end of a fixed-rate period.
+Most mortgages come with an introductory rate that usually lasts between one and five years.
+After that, the interest rate often moves to a variable rate, which can be more expensive.
+For a better deal, it may be worth switching to a new lender at the end of your fixed term.

 Are there downsides to remortgaging?

-If you've nearly finished paying off your mortgage, you probably won't get as big a financial benefit from switching.
-This is because you often cancel out any money you save on a new rate with the cost of legal advice.
+If you’ve nearly finished paying off your mortgage, you may not get as much financial benefit from switching.
+This is because any savings on a new rate can be offset by the cost of legal advice and related fees.

 Remortgaging with a new lender is a legal process.
-This means you'll need a conveyancing solicitor, a valuation and there may be other costs involved.
-If you're leaving your mortgage lender before the end of your fixed rate, there may be an early exit penalty fee.
+This means you’ll need a conveyancing solicitor, a valuation, and there may be other costs involved.
+If you’re leaving your current lender before the end of your fixed-rate term, you may also have to pay an early repayment charge.

 How should you proceed with a remortgage?

-You don't need to have reached the end of your fixed rate to switch to a new lender.
-There are lots of mortgage deals out there and it may be a good idea for you to switch.
-Do the calculations on how much your early exit fee might be compared to the savings you'll make.
+You don’t need to wait until the end of your fixed-rate term to switch to a new lender.
+There are lots of mortgage deals available, and it may be worth changing sooner.
+Work out how much any early exit fee might be compared with the savings you could make.

-We recommend having a look at the fixed rate mortgages available on the high street to get a sense of what the average is.
-You could then speak to a mortgage advisor or broker to help you explore your options and what these mean in term of monthly repayments.
-A broker can help you with things like affordability checks, explain mortgage payments compared to your current mortgage and go through any arrangement fees with you.
-You may want to check your credit score before starting the process.
+It helps to look at the fixed-rate mortgages available on the high street to get a sense of the market.
+You could then speak to a mortgage adviser or broker to explore your options and understand what they would mean for your monthly repayments.
+A broker can help with affordability checks, explain repayment comparisons with your current mortgage, and go through any arrangement fees.
+You may also want to check your credit score before starting the process.

-Once you have made the decision to remortgage, you will need to instruct a solicitor to liaise with the lender.
-When choosing legal service providers to help with your mortgage, we recommend looking at reviews and comparing costs.
-You want a solicitor who is experienced working with mortgage brokers and is confident doing remortgages.
+Once you have decided to remortgage, you will need to instruct a solicitor to liaise with the lender.
+When choosing a legal service provider, look at reviews and compare costs.
+You want a solicitor who is experienced in working with mortgage brokers and confident in handling remortgages.

 What does a conveyancing solicitor do when remortgaging?

-Many of the same legal processes are in place as when you bought - a solicitor will check ID, consider valuations and searches and check the Land Registry.
+Many of the same legal processes apply as when you bought the property.
+A solicitor will check your ID, consider valuations and searches, and review the Land Registry records.
 Your new lender may require extra checks, which your solicitor will deal with.

-This is based on the idea that you are remortgaging under the same terms (keeping the same people on the mortgage).
-If you are adding someone new to the deeds, or removing someone, it's considered a transfer of equity.
+This is based on the idea that you are remortgaging on the same terms, with the same people named on the mortgage.
+If you are adding someone to the deeds or removing someone, it is treated as a transfer of equity.
 This would be slightly more complicated.